Sim0Sca/simple-shell-java/README.md

 ## Errors and problems

-This is a learning project, so any help or suggestions are more than welcome!
+This is a learning project, so any tips, suggestions, or ideas are more than welcome!
-If, for some reason, you read through all the code and find any issues, feel free to share your feedback!
+If you read through the code and spot anything weird or broken, feel free to reach out and let me know!

+## About

+This project started as one of the Codecrafters challenges.
+After the free trial ended, I decided to continue it on my own.